ASNProject/ESP32CAM-with-Firebase/README.md

 ###### VCC = 3.3v

 c.
 Install the library Firebase to your Arduino IDE.
 You can download from https://github.com/ioxhop/IOXhop_FirebaseESP32<br />
 d.
-Copy Token and paste on Firebase Auth and Token/Key
+Copy Token and paste on Firebase Host and Auth

   link Firebase